 Not Having The Right Amount of Insurance

 We have briefly touched on this point before.
 Insurance is temporary access to a pool of capital under specific circumstances, to cover off large unforeseen financial loss, for a premium paid.

 Examples of insurance you may need are: life insurance, disability insurance, mortgage insurance, house insurance, medical insurance, travel insurance, car insurance, and third party liability insurance for business owners and professionals.

 Having the right amount of insurance coverage is important for avoiding those unforeseen events that can, and do, cause financial ruin.
 However, insurance premiums are costly.
 That being said, you want to make sure you are paying for what’s necessary.
 Not for something that won’t ever apply to your particular situation.

 In our practice we see a couple of extremes quite frequently:

 - The desperately under-insured, opening themselves and their loved ones up to exponential financial harm through the shouldering of a large financial burden if something were to happen.

-- Individuals who are over insured; having numerous overlapping insurance policies of varying types and terms.
-These premiums can be nominal at the beginning but over time they do add up and can get extremely expensive putting a squeeze on personal cash flow.
+- Individuals who are over-insured; having numerous overlapping insurance policies of varying types and terms.
+These premiums can be nominal at the beginning but over time they do add up and can get extremely expensive.
+This can eventually start putting a squeeze on personal cash flow.

 Consult your insurance advisors and professionals regularly to ensure you have the appropriate coverage for your particular situation.
-You want to be able to cover off if something unfortunate does happen, but you don’t want to pay a premium for coverage that will never be required!
+You want to be covered if something unfortunate does happen.
+However, you don’t want to pay a premium for coverage that will never be required!